 The answer is yes; WordPress is free.
 It’s free both in terms of cost and in terms of what you can do with the software.

-WordPress is open source software.
+WordPress is open-source software.
 That means you have complete control over any website you build with WordPress.
-You can modify your site and WordPress itself it in any way you desire.
-And because of the open source software license, no one can ever revoke your right to use WordPress.
+You can modify your site and WordPress itself in any way you desire.
+And because of the open-source software license, no one can ever revoke your right to use WordPress.

 Your WordPress website is not at the mercy of someone else’s business model.